-The information in this section comes from the IPEDS Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary.
+The items in this section correspond to data elements formerly collected by IPEDS or currently collected by the IPEDS Webbased Data Collection System's Graduation Rate Survey (GRS).
+For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 1999 paper-based survey or the 2000 Web-based survey.